OUR SUPPLY CHAIN

 You can view a map of our complete supply chain below:

 When VILDNIS first launched, we decided to manufacture in one country only, enabling us to visit the factories more frequently and nurture our relationships with their staff.
-Portugal was our preferred choice because its EU labour laws and minimum wages exceed living wages, plus we saw first-hand that the workers are treated well.
+Portugal was our preferred choice because of its EU labour laws and minimum wages exceed living wages, plus we saw first-hand that the workers are treated well.
 Portuguese factories also have an unrivalled reputation for quality, and its short distance from the UK means we can further reduce our carbon imprint by transporting goods by road instead of air.

 Initially, we worked with three small family-run businesses in the Braga region.
 However, soon our small start-up quantities proved unviable for two of those factories, so today we work with just one manufacturer in Portugal called IFM.
 IFM is a small factory run by four brothers, who recognise the importance of sustainable production and share our passion for experimenting with new eco-friendly fabrics and processes.
 IFM are currently seeking SEDEX certification, and have already passed two SMETA audits.

 IFM also follows the Ethical Trading Initiatives base code and has passed our own rigorous internal audit.
 All workers are paid above the national minimum wage and living wage.
-Although somewhat camera shy (as shown below), we can guarantee that this is a workplace full of laughter.
+Although most are somewhat camera shy (as shown below), we can guarantee that this is a workplace full of laughter.

-We have met with Anish several times and love that we share a common purpose in changing the practises in the fashion industry.
+We have met with Anish several times and visited the factory, and we love that we share a common purpose in changing the practices in the fashion industry.
 While we may not be able to visit our friends at AIE as frequently as those in Portugal, we keep in close touch via WhatsApp and maintain a strong relationship.